 The research propositions offered in this article contribute to the literature by offering propositions of relationships for which limited empirical research exists.
-These propositions are solidly founded on theoretical principles of cultural identify theory, social identity theory, rational development theory and sustainability theory.
+These propositions are solidly founded on theoretical principles of cultural identity theory, social identity theory, rational development theory and sustainability theory.
 Further, the development of scales to measure the proposed relationships will be purified and valid and reliable by following the Ortinau and Brensinger (1992) methodology.
 This methodology offers a development technique that will create a measurement tool to examine the proposed relationships across other industries and other nations outside NAFTA that is both reliable and valid.
-The proposed relationships and the resulting scale development fills a gap in the literature by providing a roadmap to empirical understanding of how existing environmental standards and the fear of cultural encroachment influence sustainable behavior among managers across countries and cultures as to seeking and using sustainability best practices.
+The proposed relationships and the resulting scale development fills a gap in the literature by providing a roadmap to empirical understanding of how existing environmental standards and the fear of cultural encroachment influence sustainability best practices.